finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

 # **UpdatePortfolioGroup**
 > PortfolioGroup UpdatePortfolioGroup (string scope, string code, DateTimeOffset? effectiveAt = null, UpdatePortfolioGroupRequest updatePortfolioGroupRequest = null)

-[EARLY ACCESS] Update portfolio group
+[EARLY ACCESS] UpdatePortfolioGroup: Update portfolio group

 Update the definition of a single portfolio group.
 Not all elements within a portfolio group definition are modifiable  due to the potential implications for data already stored against the portfolio group.